Last weekend I was watching HBO’s, The Defiant Ones. If you haven’t seen it, you owe it to yourself to give it a look.

 In fact, our buddy Mike Rundle, tweeted about this very topic just a few days ago (which is what prompted us to gather our thoughts for this article in the first place).

 We get it.
 We totally get it.
 It’s hard not to get a little shaky when you see some of the technology available on the cheap these days.
-The options available to consumers now are light years beyond what they were when we started 45royale.
+The options available to consumers now are light years beyond what they were when we started our web design agency.
 In 2006, services like Squarespace, Wix, and Weebly we’re but distant, futuristic theories.